Environment Agency: More than 1,000 properties flooded across England

 Hundreds of flood warnings and alerts remained in place on Friday morning.

-More than 1,000 properties across England have been flooded this week, with temperatures set to plummet at the weekend, the Environment Agency has said.
+More than 1,000 properties across England have flooded amid heavy downpours this week, as temperatures look set to plummet at the weekend.

-Hundreds of flood warnings and alerts remained in place on Friday morning, with the UK Health Security Agency (UKHSA) issuing a cold weather alert from Saturday.
+Hundreds of flood warnings and alerts remained in place on Friday, with the UK Health Security Agency (UKHSA) issuing a cold weather alert from Saturday.

 The Environment Agency said ongoing impacts are likely across much of England over the next five days because the ground is “completely saturated”.